Invention-Studio-App/invention_studio_ios/README.md

 # Invention Studio iOS
-iOS smartphone application for the Invention Studio at GeorgiaTech
+iOS smartphone application for the Invention Studio at Georgia Tech